PersonHood/OpSec/OpSecPre.md

 >Layer 0.1 AD

 - No, no don't (*sigh*) - Power-up
-- No Commercial OS Repos
+- No Commercial OS Distros
    - ignoring *No USB cables*
-- No OS Repos with Bloatware
+- No OS Distros with Bloatware
+- No Journaling File Systems
+   - ext3, ext4, UFS, ZFS, Btrfs
 - No Proprietary Apps
    - *FOSS only*
 - No *Trust me* Software